fischuu/fischuu.github.io/lectures/IntroductionToR/index.md

 ## Data structure: factor I

-Here we saw already the next type of data structure / type: the factor type.
+We saw already the next type of data structure / type: the factor type.
 It is especially used for categorical data or status information like male / female, placebo / drug. etc.
 Possible values are called here levels.
 All levels from such a data